meltwater/gen_rmq/documentation/guides/consumer/with_quorum_queue_type.md

 - durable topic `example_exchange` exchange created or redeclared
 - durable `example_queue` **quorum** queue created or redeclared and bound to `example_exchange` exchange
 - queue `example_queue` has a deadletter exchange set to `example_exchange.deadletter`
-- every `handle_message` callback will be executed in a separate process
+- every `handle_message` callback will be executed in a separate process (supervised task)
 - on failed rabbitmq connection it will wait for a bit and then reconnect